kert-io/mail_runner/README.md

 ## Additional Options
 ####Daemonize
- use the `-d ` flag to turn mailrunner into a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) & keep it running in the the background.
+ Use the `-d ` flag to turn mailrunner into a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) & keep it running in the the background.
 When running as a daemon, be sure to set the logfile path using the ` -L ` flag.

 ####Logging
   Mailrunner wil output all logging info to STDOUT if no logfile path is set.
 To set a logfile path, use the `-L path/to/logfile.log ` flag followed by the absolute path to the logfile location.
 If the file doesn't exist, it will be created, but the directory path must still be valid.

 ####archive
 ####Config

+Mailrunner can also be launched with a config file storing all defaults in one place.
+When using a config file, you can launch a mailrunner instance with `mailrunner -c /path/to/config.yml` leaving off all typically required flags.  [sample config file](https://gist.github.com/kert-io/3d8d24d048dd25801b7f)

+When using a config file you can set your defaults in the config file but still override them for one-off instances using flags.
+The instance will launch according to the config file, but override  only the options passed manually with each flag.

 # Other usage Scenarios
 ####dtach
 ####Monit